mjwelchphd/GalaxyRevisited/README.md

 ### <a id="75279c44-4cc0-4dc9-85bf-d27b12a568bd">Update</a>

 To operate the _Update_ button, change anything in the input fields above, and click on the button.
-The update will be performed with no warning dialog (althought one would be advised in a real app).
+The update will be performed with no warning dialog (although one would be advised in a real app).

-- The galaxy being updated is looked up first to verify it's existance, and get the current state of the record.
+- The galaxy being updated is looked up first to verify its existence, and get the current state of the record.
 - The galaxy is then updated with the input fields, excluding those fields which are not user updatable, such as the primary key and other control information.
 - The galaxy is written back.
 - The page transfers back to the _List All Galaxies_ page.

 ### <a id="3028b51f-45b7-4abb-b357-474c6ffecd75">Delete</a>

-When the _Delete_ button is clicked, the galaxy is looked up first to verify it's existance, and get the current state of the record. <yellow-highlight>Since the galaxy can have stars and the stars cannot exist without the galaxy, the stars (if any) must be deleted first.</yellow-highlight>
+When the _Delete_ button is clicked, the galaxy is looked up first to verify its existence and get the current state of the record. <yellow-highlight>Since the galaxy can have stars and the stars cannot exist without the galaxy, the stars (if any) must be deleted first.</yellow-highlight>

-- The galaxy being updated is looked up first to verify it's existance, and get the current state of the record.
+- The galaxy being updated is looked up first to verify its existence, and get the current state of the record.
 - The galaxy's stars are deleted.
 - The galaxy is deleted.
 - The page transfers back to the _List All Galaxies_ page.